 - Monsters - General term for all creatures - humanoid or not - that are, or are assumed to be, hostile to the player characters.

 - NPCs - Non-Player Characters that are typically controlled by the DM (though not always).
-NPCs tend to be friendly characters - any hostile creature is referred to as a DnD monster.
+NPCs tend to be friendly characters - any hostile creature is referred to as a monster.

 - Objects - Distinct things in the world that are not creatures of any kind, i.e. are not living things.
-Objects can be anything from a quill pen to a mountain range, and may or may not have any specific stats or rules associated with them.

 - PCs - Player Characters that are controlled by the players around your table!